 New England’s glorious coast: Travel Ideas

 What did New England look like 300 years ago?
 New Englanders still live in houses built in Colonial times, while parks preserve the unspoiled wilderness.
-Beaches, rocky coasts, fishing coves are all part of the experience interspersed with small towns filled offering shopping, restaurants and art galleries.
+Beaches, rocky coasts, and fishing coves are all part of the experience interspersed with small towns offering shopping, restaurants and art galleries.

 New England Scenic Drives: Travel Ideas

-Whether you hug the rugged coastline, swoop through wooded hills or meander past farms and meadowlands, you`ll find these New England scenic drives a joy, complete with historic villages, enticing antiques and crafts shops and cheerful country inns.
+Whether you hug the rugged coastline, swoop through wooded hills or meander past farms and meadowlands, you’ll find these New England scenic drives a joy, complete with historic villages, enticing antiques and crafts shops, and cheerful country inns.

 Southern New England’s Maritime Heritage: Travel Ideas